Published 2023-06-06.

 Actions

-, and other portions of the code base.
-This means the RubyDoc for Thor is useful, if you have time and the ability to put it all together in your mind. - Lacking in accessible examples that exercise the current API.
-If you have access to a working program the task of learning the API becomes much easier.
+and other portions of the code base.
+This means the RubyDoc for Thor is useful if you have time and the ability to put it all together in your mind.
+The RubyDoc does not provide any examples of how to use the API. - The RubyDoc is not a substitute for user-oriented documentation, and is severely lacking in accessible examples.
+If you have access to a working program, the task of learning the API becomes much easier.

 I Wrote Some Docs